The Starbucks Olive Oil Coffees Are Launching Stateside — Here’s What They Taste Like

-Starbucks lovers, listen up: there’s a new line of drinks coming to your favorite coffee shop later this year, and this time they’re made with *checks notes* — olive oil?
+Starbucks lovers, listen up: there’s a new line of drinks coming to your favorite coffee shop, and this time they’re made with *checks notes* — olive oil?
 Yup, you read that right.
-The new collection of beverages, called Starbucks Oleato, was announced on Feb.
-21, and though it might sound like an odd pairing, I got to preview part of the lineup ahead of its release in Italy, and I can already tell it’s about to be the next big coffee craze.
+The new collection of beverages, called Starbucks Oleato, launches in select stores nationwide on March 23, and though it might sound like an odd pairing, I got to preview part of the lineup ahead of its initial release abroad in February, and I can already tell it’s about to be the next big coffee craze.

 Get ready to swap out your coffee creamer for a bottle of extra virgin olive oil.
 OK, maybe that’s a little dramatic, but once you hear what Starbucks’ Oleato drinks are all about, you’ll never look at olive oil the same.
 Inspired by the Italian word for “with oil,” the brand’s new line of Oleato beverages combines Starbucks’ coffee with a highly curated blend of Partanna extra virgin olive oil through steaming, shaking, and blending to create six unique takes on your favorite Starbucks drinks.
 Included in the lineup are:

-- The Oleato Caffé Latte: Starbucks’ Blonde Espresso Roast and Partanna extra virgin olive oil and steamed with oat milk (available in select stores and the Starbucks Reserve Roastery Milan).
+- The Oleato Caffé Latte: Starbucks’ Blonde Espresso Roast and Partanna extra virgin olive oil and steamed with oat milk (available in select stores, Starbucks Reserves, and Starbucks Roasteries).

 - The Oleato Iced Shaken Espresso: Starbucks’ Blonde Espresso Roast, hazelnut syrup, and oat milk, shaken with Partanna extra virgin olive oil and ice (available in select stores in Seattle and Los Angeles).

-- The Oleato Golden Foam Cold Brew: Cold Brew topped with Partanna extra virgin olive oil and Sweet Vanilla Cold Foam-infused Golden Foam (available in select stores and the Starbucks Reserve Roastery Milan).
+- The Oleato Golden Foam Cold Brew: Cold Brew topped with Partanna extra virgin olive oil and Sweet Vanilla Cold Foam-infused Golden Foam (available in select stores, Starbucks Reserves, and Starbucks Roasteries ).

-- The Oleato Iced Cortado: Starbucks Reserve Espresso, demerara syrup, Partanna extra virgin olive oil-infused oat milk, and orange bitters served over ice with an orange peel on top (available at the Starbucks Reserve Roastery Milan).
+- The Oleato Iced Cortado: Starbucks Reserve Espresso, demerara syrup, Partanna extra virgin olive oil-infused oat milk, and orange bitters served over ice with an orange peel on top (available at select Starbucks Reserves and Starbucks Roasteries).

-- The Golden Foam Espresso Martini: Starbucks’ Reserve Espresso, vodka, and vanilla bean syrup topped with Golden Foam (available at the Starbucks Reserve Roastery Milan).
+- The Golden Foam Espresso Martini: Starbucks’ Reserve Espresso, vodka, and vanilla bean syrup topped with Golden Foam (available at select Starbucks Reserves and Starbucks Roasteries).

 Starbucks Oleato Olive Oil Drinks Review

-Whether you want to get in on the trend early, or you’re curious to find out how well the two staples of Italian culture actually work together, this review breaks down everything you need to know about four of the six brand-new drinks, so you can try them for yourself as soon as they hit your local Starbs.
+Whether you want to get in on the trend early, or you’re curious to find out how well the two staples of Italian culture actually work together, this review breaks down everything you need to know about four of the six brand-new drinks, so you can try them for yourself on your next Starbs run.